 Sometimes the break in the skin is too small to notice.

 You can’t catch cellulitis from another person as it affects the deeper layer of the skin.

-Anyone can get cellulitis, but you’re more at risk if you:
+You're more at risk of cellulitis if you:

 - have poor circulation in your arms, legs, hands or feet, for example because you’re overweight

 - have a weakened immune system, because of chemotherapy treatment or diabetes